Who owns emsTradepoint?

 Who can I call if I have questions or problems with emsTradepoint services?

 How can I get emsTradepoint market data?

-If you are a Participant, emsTradepoint data is available from the emsTradepoint Exchange Platform which provides real-time and end of day market data. emsTradepoint also publishes delayed market data on the Market Results page and indices will be published on Bloomberg.
-For more data, please contact us.
+If you are a Participant, emsTradepoint data is available from the emsTradepoint Exchange Platform which provides real-time and end of day market data. emsTradepoint also publishes delayed market data on the our website dashboard.
+For more information on our market data, please contact us.

 How can I become a Participant?